 Thursday was our last full day, even though we finished early.
 I couldn’t believe that the program was almost over and couldn’t help but feel a bit emotional about the thought of saying goodbye to such a lovely group of people.
 We have spent the last few weeks pretty much in each other’s pockets so I knew that by Monday it would be strange not seeing everyone first thing in the morning.

 We were a bit thin on the ground as a few members of the group were really struggling with fatigue.
-I am not entirely sure how I managed to get myself out of bed Monday morning as i did not get much sleep and just wanted to stay in bed but, i forced myself to push on.
+I am not entirely sure how I managed to get myself out of bed on Monday morning I did not get much sleep and just wanted to stay in bed but, I I forced myself to push on.

 I went for a nap during lunch as I could barely keep my eyes open.
-This was the first time I had done this during the program but, i just couldn’t fight the fatigue.
+This was the first time I had done this during the program but, I I just couldn’t fight the fatigue.
 I can’t say it did me much good but, it was needed.

 Why did you come to input?

 - Because I wanted some answers

 - It was the last resort/last thing offered to me

 - I wanted to change my life